NervanaSystems/ngraph/doc/sphinx/source/project/about.rst

 ========

-The nGraph :abbr:`Intermediate Representation (IR)` contains a combination of device-specific and non device-specific optimization and compilations to
+The nGraph :abbr:`Intermediate Representation (IR)` contains a combination of device-specific and non-device-specific optimization :
-enable:

 * **Fusion** -- Fuse multiple ``ops`` to to decrease memory usage "localities".
 * **Memory management** -- Prevent peak memory usage by intercepting a graph